AxonIQ/food-ordering-demo/README.md

 The service is expanded upon in every part, eventually supplying the information to build a fully fledged application using Axon

-The videos relating to this guide can be found [this](https://www.youtube.com/axoniq) AxonIQ YouTube channel.
+The videos relating to this guide can be found on AxonIQ's [YouTube channel](https://www.youtube.com/axoniq).